-- Collaborate with team members and ensure security by setting up permissions using the team management capabilities.
+- Collaborate with team members and ensure security by setting up permissions using team management capabilities.

-- Receive real-time alerts whenever critical issues arise to remediate appropriately.
+- Receive real-time alerts whenever critical issues arise to remediate them appropriately.

 Portainer is centered around making it easy to get a full picture of their Docker environments and manage their containers.
 Teams that use Portainer also get full visibility into their environments so they can easily manage their, images, networks, and volumes.